pelavarre/byobash/README.md

     21
     $

-The year 1972 was a long time ago now.
+The year 1972 was a long time ago now
-You don't actually have to keep it in place in misrule over you
+- you don't actually have to keep it in place in misrule over you

-Like you don't have to back off resignedly and put up with such talk-to-the-hand nonsense as
+For example, iyou don't have to back off resignedly and put up with such talk-to-the-hand nonsense as

     $ cp